ikramulkayes/Codes-for-Thesis/README.md

   * Scripts in this section are responsible for parsing model outputs to extract target parametric and contextual answers.
   * These extractions are aligned with ground truth labels for subsequent evaluation.
+  * But for Mistral our Evaluation script was more advanced, so answer extraction was handled there.

 ### 3. Output Evaluation